|Nutrition Facts (per serving)|

 - 2 cups cooking oil (for frying)

-- In a large oven-proof casserole tray, arrange the cooked meatballs to cover the entire bottom of the tray.
+Arrange the cooked meatballs, in a large oven-proof casserole tray, to cover the entire bottom of the tray.
 Next, arrange the cooked potatoes evenly over the meatballs.

-- For the sauce, grate two more tomatoes.
+Grate two more tomatoes for the sauce.
 Mix them with the tomato paste and hot water.
 Add the salt and pepper.
 Pour the mixture over the casserole.

-- Bake it in a 390° F/ 200° C oven for about 30 minutes or until the tomatoes and peppers are softened and slightly browned.
+Bake it in a 390 F oven for about 30 minutes or until the tomatoes and peppers are softened and slightly browned.

-- Serve your meatball casserole with crusty bread to dip in the juice.
+Serve meatball casserole with crusty bread to dip in the juice.